Kitware/SMTK/doc/userguide/extension/paraview/plugins.rst

       once the event loop has started.
       Dock-widget panels in particular require approximately a ~1 second delay in order to be removed at application startup.
+    * the :smtk:`ApplicationConfiguration <smtk::paraview::ApplicationConfiguration>` class
+      defines a pure virtual interface that applications implement and expose in an application-specific plugin in order to configure SMTK's user-interface components.
+      This is currently only used by the operation-toolbox panel but is likely to expand to other components.
+* some extension directories create multiple paraview plugins.
+  This is done because the SMTK library containing the components has a well-defined purpose, but not every application using SMTK wishes to expose all of the components in the library.
+  Therefore, several ``plugin-`` subdirectories may exist and each one exposes a different set of components from the library.
+  The appcomponents directory is an example of this:
+    * The ``plugin-core`` directory exposes the majority of user interface components;
+    * The ``plugin-legacy-operations`` directory exposes a panel for debugging operations;
+    * The ``plugin-operations-panel`` directory exposes two production-ready panels for choosing operations and editing their parameters; and
+    * The ``plugin-panel-defaults`` directory exposes an application-configuration interface class.